 The Side Effects Depend on the Type of Insulin

-The type of insulin that’s spilled can affect the severity of the side effects.
-Insulin comes in different types, including rapid-acting, short-acting, intermediate-acting, and long-acting.
+The type of insulin spilled can impact the severity of the side effects.
+Insulin comes in different types: rapid-acting, short-acting, intermediate-acting, and long-acting.

 For example, rapid-acting insulin is more likely to cause skin irritation than long-acting insulin.

-Insulin that is concentrated or has been sitting for a long time may be more likely to cause skin problems.
+Insulin that is concentrated or sitting for a long time may be more likely to cause skin problems.
 That’s because it’s more likely to contain impurities.
 These impurities can irritate the skin.

 What Are the Potential Side Effects of Spilled Insulin on the Skin?

-The potential side effects of spilled insulin on the skin can vary depending on the type of insulin, the amount of insulin that is spilled, and the person's individual sensitivity.
+The potential side effects of spilled insulin on the skin can vary depending on the type of insulin, the amount of spilled, and the person’s sensitivity.

 Some of the most common side effects of spilled insulin on the skin include: